iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 - Small memory footprint
 - No OS dependencies
 - Fast execution
+- Off-Tangle communication between server and client

 The ASN authentication protocol is designed as a module that can be used by both client and server applications.
-A top level asnAuth API unifies the usage and encapsulates the design, hiding the differences that client and server side facilitate and implement.
+A top level ANS API unifies the usage and encapsulates the design, hiding the differences that client and server side facilitate and implement.

 Client and server use-cases require different paths in authentication methodology.
 This leads to diversification of authentication steps for each case.

 ![drawing](/specs/.images/ASN.png)

-To meet embedded requirements two versions of client and server internal module realizations have been defined:
+In order to meet requirements on different Embedded Systems, two versions of internal module realizations have been defined:

-- **libCrypto**: module uses the derivative subset of [OpenSSL]([OpenSSL](https://www.openssl.org/) which is widely used, maintained and verified by the open source community.
+- **libCrypto**: module uses the derivative subset of [OpenSSL](https://www.openssl.org/), which is widely used, maintained and verified by the open source community.
 - **Tiny embedded** module (based on 3rd party libs) is an even smaller realization of necessary functions required for ASN Authentication.
+Used when the target Embedded System's constrained resources are not able to support OpenSSL.
-* HW acceleration is mentioned as an upgrade where applicable (depends of HW)
+- HW acceleration is mentioned as an upgrade where applicable (depends of HW).

 ##### libCrypto module
-libCrypto is a module (derivate of OpenSSL) consisting of crypto and hash algorithm realizations needed by ASN Authentication protocol:
+libCrypto is the internal ASN realization based on OpenSSL.
+It is used in scenarios where Embedded resources are not scarce:

 - **Diffie-Hellman key exchange**: used for generation and computation of the shared secret.
-- **RSA**: used for signing and verification of the shared secrets for authenticity purposes.
+- **RSA**: used for signing and verification of the shared secrets.
-- **AES256**: for message encryption and decryption,
+- **AES256**: for message encryption and decryption.
-- **SHA256**: used during encryption key generation.
+- **SHA256**: for hashing during encryption key generation.
-- **HMAC-SHA256**: used for data integrity during message exchange.
+- **HMAC-SHA256**: used for data integrity during message exchange via Message Authentication Code (MAC).

-The module maintains the code and security from the OpenSSL parent library.

 ##### Tiny Embedded module
-Tiny Embedded module uses following cryptographic functions:
+Tiny Embedded is the internal ASN realization based on 3rd party libraries.
+It is used in scenarios where Embedded resources are scarce:
 - **Curve25519 elliptic curve function**: to compute public key and shared secret for DH exchange.
 - **ECDSA secp160r1**: for signing and signature validation.
 - **SHA256**: for hashing.
-- **AES256**: for message encryption and decryption,
+- **AES256**: for message encryption and decryption.
-- **HMAC-SHA256**: for computing mac.
+- **HMAC-SHA256**: used for data integrity during message exchange via Message Authentication Code (MAC).

-Client and server generate 32-byte private key and compute 32-byte public key for DH key exchange using [elliptic Curve25519 function](https://github.com/agl/curve25519-donna).
-Same function is used to compute 32-byte shared secret after the public keys are exchanged.

-In server and client authentication both sides sign shared data with respective 32-byte private keys in order to prove identity and other sides confirms this by validating the signature with 64-byte public key.
-This is done using [ECDSA secp160r1](https://github.com/kmackay/micro-ecc) elliptic curve for both signing and validation.

-After the keys were exchanged server and client both compute 32-byte authentication and encryption keys using [SHA256](https://github.com/B-Con/crypto-algorithms/blob/master/sha256.c) hashing algorithm.

-After successful authentication, client and server are able to exchange encrypted message.
-The algorithm used for encryption and decryption of messages is [AES256](https://github.com/kokke/tiny-AES-c).

-Data integrity is achieved by computing mac of the encrypted messages and previously computed integrity keys, with HMAC-SHA256.

 ##### Server authentication key exchange

-After physical connection is established, Access Client generates a [Diffie-Hellman](https://mathworld.wolfram.com/Diffie-HellmanProtocol.html) (DH) private key.
-Based on the private key, Client computes DH public key.
-Client sends its DH public key to the Access Server running on the Target Device.
+After physical connection is established, client generates a [Diffie-Hellman](https://mathworld.wolfram.com/Diffie-HellmanProtocol.html) (DH) private key.
+Based on the private key, client computes DH public key.
+Client sends its DH public key to the server running on the Target Device.

-Server generates DH key pair using the same algorithm used by client.
+Server generates the DH key pair using the same algorithm used by client (dictated by the choice of either libCrypto or TinyEmbedded).

 Server computes the DH-shared secret `K` and hash `H = hash (client ID || server ID || server public key || client DH public key || server DH public key || shared secret K)`, where Client ID and server ID are identification strings of client and server.